ibisba/handbook/pages/hub_management/ibisba_hub.md

 ## [IBISBAKHub](https://hub.ibisba.eu) is a key part of the IBISBA ecosystem of facilities

-### The IBISBAKHub is the Place to Share Scientific Information Related to the IBISBA 1.0 Project.
+### The IBISBA Knowledge Hub(IBISBAKHub) is the Place to Share Scientific Information Related to the IBISBA 1.0 Project.

 It serves as an online portal for: